 Being comfortable outside of your comfort zone

-An awkward phone call will be nothing for you after living in a country full of people that don't speak the same language as you!
+An awkward phone call will be nothing for you after living in a country full of people that don't speak the same language as you.
+You'll gain so much independence and confidence during your semester that you'll be set for college.

 I don't know about you, but that kind of budgeting sounds a lot better the real life kind!
-Your college budget won't be nearly as fun.
+Managing your college budget won't be nearly as fun in comparison.

 Need to sharpen those problem solving skills?
 You won't find a better way to do that than living abroad and not speaking the language.
-I mean, when your toilet is broken and the repairman doesn't speak English, you get pretty creative!
+I mean, when your toilet is broken and the repairman doesn't speak English, you get pretty creative.
+While you'll have a support system with your Head Teacher and your ILP group, you will still need to find ways to problem solve.

 Learning to live by yourself

 You may not realize this is a learned skill, but it is.
 You never realize how much your parents do for you until they are not there.
-Keeping a household running and clean is a lot more work than you realize and will put your time management skills to the test as well!
+Keeping a household running and clean is a lot more work than you realize and will put your time management skills to the test as well.
+Traveling will help you grow to be a more confident person.

 Disconnecting from your phone